vesoft-inc/nebula-importer/README.md

 ### From Source code

 Nebula Importer is compiled with golang higher than **>=1.13**, so make sure that golang is installed on your system.
-The installation and configuration tutorial is referenced in [documentation] (docs/golang-install.md).
+The installation and configuration tutorial is referenced in [documentation](docs/golang-install.md).

 Use `git` to clone the repository to local, go to the `nebula-importer/cmd` directory and execute the importer.